Genital warts are very common. They are caused by a virus, the human papillomavirus (HPV).

 HPV vaccines are also effective in boys.
 Although not yet included in New Zealand's routine vaccination programme, vaccination of boys is recommended to reduce transmission of HPV to unvaccinated females.
 It also reduces the incidence of penile and anal cancers related to HPV infection (including penile intraepithelial carcinoma), as well as some non-genital cancers affecting the oropharynx and larynx.

 There has been interest in developing therapeutic HPV vaccines for the treatment of genital warts and cervical cancer in those already infected.
-However, at present, there is limited evidence that they are effective in humans.
+However, at present, there is limited evidence that they are effective.

 - Urman CO, Gottlieb AB.
 New viral vaccines for dermatologic disease.
 J Am Acad Dermatol 2008;58:361-70

 - Lacey CJ, Woodhall SC, Wikstrom A, Ross J. 2012 European guideline for the management of anogenital warts.
 J Eur Acad Dermatol Venereol.
 2012 Mar 12. doi: 10.1111/j.1468-3083.2012.04493.x.